 We are pretty sure that the festival’s huge success will repeat itself in the years to come.
 Therefore, it wouldn’t be a bad idea to plan a trip to Andros during this hiking event.
-Fast Ferries, the shipping company we always choose for our frequent trips to Andros, usually offers discounts in autumn and off-season prices at Andros hotels are extremely affordable.
+Fast Ferries, the ferry company we always choose for our frequent trips to Andros, usually offers discounts in autumn and off-season prices at Andros hotels are extremely affordable.
 So, check out the festival’s official website for more information and see you there!

 Like our article?
 Pin this image!

 Disclosure: Fast Ferries kindly offered us complimentary tickets to and from Andros for our recent trip.
 However, as always, we express nothing but our very own and honest opinion about the experience we had.